How Safe Are Browser Extensions? Adware Extensions Erode Trust in Apple, Google App Stores

 A Sign of the Times

 Unfortunately, there’s nothing particularly unusual about 1 Click PDF’s business model.
-It flirts on the right side of the law by ticking all the necessary boxes, while at the same time engaging in behaviour that is clearly worrisome for users.
+It flirts on the right side of the law by ticking all the necessary boxes, while at the same time engaging in behavior that is clearly worrisome for users.

 Browser re-directions, data collection, profiling and promoting PUPs are clear indications that a vendor has little interest in user welfare and is only interested in maximizing revenues by any means possible.
 Of these threats, profiling and unwanted installs should be of concern to enterprise users.